REDMED-X/OperatorsKit/KIT/TaskScheduler/README.md

 # TaskScheduler
-This tool can be used to create or delete a scheduled task.
+This tool can be used to create or delete a scheduled task on the current system or a remote host.
 It supports multiple trigger options.

 >As a rule of thumb, setting a scheduled task for any user but yourself, requires elevated privileges.
 Furthermore, the tool returns error codes if the operation fails.
 The most common error codes are: 80070005 (not enough privileges), 80041318/80041319 (most likely you made a typo in one of the input fields), and 80070002 (scheduled task doesn't exist).